nus-cs2113-AY2324S2/ip/docs/README.md

 2. How do I transfer data to other machines?

    Copy the `ip.jar` file and `jane.txt` to the other machine.
-Place both of the files in the same directory, and Jarvas will be able to load the data file.
+Place both of the files in the same directory, and Jane will be able to load the data file.